 - Zinnias

-I usually get my seeds and equipment from local stores, but whenever I cannot, Amazon becomes the second best option.
-This year, I sourced some of the seeds from local gardening shops and got the following from online retailers.
-It saves me a trip to the market and I can tend to my garden in the meantime.
+I usually get my seeds and equipment from local stores, but whenever I cannot, Amazon is the second-best option.
+This year, I sourced some of the seeds from local gardening shops and got the rest from online retailers.
+It saves me a trip to the market, and I can tend to my garden in the meantime.

 Also Read: Raised Garden Beds – Transforming Your Outdoor Space With Easy and Flexible Growing